cgwire/kitsu/docs/getting-started-production/README.md

 - 2/ You can define the start and end date of the production to set the schedule

-- 3/ You can change the Type of the production : short, TV Show, Feature Film
+- 3/ You can change the Type of the production: short, TV Show, Feature Film

 - 4/ You can add the number of episodes of your TV Show for information

 - 5/ You need to set the FPS of the video preview.
 Kitsu will use this FPS to encode them. **Per default Kitsu will set encode everything at 24 FPS**

-- 6/ You can enter the ratio, for information only
+- 6/ You can enter the ratio for information only

 - 7/ You need to set the resolution of the video preview.
-Kitsu will use this resolution to encode them. **Per default Kitsu will set encode everything at 1920*1080**
+Kitsu will use this resolution to encode them. **Per default, Kitsu will set encode everything at 1920*1080**

-- 8/ You can add a picture to better identify your production.
+- 8/ You can add a picture to identify your production better.

 Validate everything with the **Save** button.

-### Select speticific Task Status for a production
+### Select specific Task Status for a production

 Per default, Kitsu will load all the Task Status of your status library into your production.